- maths knowledge

 With experience, you could progress to supervisory or site management roles, or specialise in particular areas of the job, like construction design or estimating.

-You'll find more advice about careers in engineering from the Institution of Civil Engineers.Data from National Careers Service.
+You'll find more advice about careers in engineering from the Institution of Civil Engineers.Powered by Pathways.